Ingemar Wikström

-Ingemar Wikström is a male former international table tennis player for Sweden.
+Ingemar Wikström (born 7 November 1953) is a Swedish former international table tennis player.

 Table tennis career

 He won a gold medal in the Swaythling Cup (men's team event) at the 1973 World Table Tennis Championships as part of the Sweden team that contained Anders Johansson, Kjell Johansson, Stellan Bengtsson and Bo Persson.

 Two years later he won a bronze medal at the 1975 World Table Tennis Championships in the Swaythling Cup (men's team event).

 He also won three medals in the European Table Tennis Championships.